BACK TO INDEX

 This paper asks what classes of input signals are sufficient in order to completely identify the input/output behavior of generic bilinear systems.
 The main results are that step inputs are not sufficient, nor are single pulses, but the family of all pulses (of a fixed amplitude but varying widths) do suffice for identification.

 9. E.D.
 Sontag.
 Network reconstruction based on steady-state data.
 Essays in Biochemistry, 45:161-176, 2008.
-[PDF] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.
+[PDF] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.

 Abstract: